LenweSaralonde/Musician/README.md

 If you like Musician and want to support its development, you can [become a patron](https://musician.lenwe.io/patreon) or just [make a donation](https://musician.lenwe.io/paypal).

 Special thanks to the supporters of the project:

-Grayson Mountbatten / ChanceTheCheetah / Selena - WRA / Crisellianna
+Grayson Blackclaw / ChanceTheCheetah / Selena - WRA / Crisellianna